myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 sudo apt-get install --no-install-recommends ubuntu-mate-core ubuntu-mate-desktop
 ```

-Install and configure a complete desktop environment that's similar to what you would get with Debian XFCE from a bootable DVD on your local PC:
+This install and configure a complete desktop environment similar to what you'd get if installing Ubuntu Mate from a bootable DVD on your local PC.

 Now that our graphical environment is installed and configured, we need to set up a way to view it from another computer.